A to Z Diseases

 What is PCOD?

 The women reproductive organs consist of a pair of egg releasing organ called ovaries connected to the uterus (womb) by two tubes known as fallopian tubes.
 Generally in women of reproductive age every month an ovary develops one egg in a fluid-filled sac called follicle and nurtures it until mature and then releases it by rupturing the follicle.
 The ovary not only helps to produce eggs, but it also secretes few hormones like oestrogen, progesterone (Primary female hormones) and a small amount of male hormone Androgen.
 Due to an imbalance in these hormones the ovary gets dotted with many immature follicles giving it a “string of pearl” appearance with the absence of ovulation.
 The increased amount of male hormone causes undesirable changes in the body like the development of mustache, beard and body hair.
-The hormonal imbalances can also cause acne, hair fall, obesity, irregular menstrual cycles, infertility, and insulin resistance.
+The hormonal imbalances can also cause acne, hair fall, obesity, irregular menstrual cycles, infertility, and hypoglycemic agent resistance.

 What causes PCOD?